 I hope that everyone had a wonderful Halloween.
 I can never remember exactly how many trick-or-treaters we had the previous year so I always have so much candy leftover.
-Now, I will have an excuse to try some of these fun Halloween candy inspired treats.

 I’m glad that the weekend is almost here.
 I have a long list of things to do this weekend, and with the extra hour I am hoping that I will be extra productive.
 But we will see about that.